 1. I recommend using full-fat milk to keep this soup creamy.

-2. I like to use canned clams because you can get a lot of clams for very low cost.
+2. I like to use canned clams because you can get a lot of clams for a very low cost.

-3. Drain one can but use the clam juice from the second can.
+3. Drain one can, but use the clam juice from the second can.

-4. You can use any type of bacon, including turkey bacon to keep this lower fat.
+4. You can use any type of bacon, including turkey bacon, to keep this lower fat.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn’t test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition